Armin0001/Django-Blog-Website/README.md

 # 🚀 Build

 You would maybe like to use sqlite for your local deployment, so look up sqlite database settings for django before deploying.
-You would like to modify the settings.py file, and then you can:
+You should modify the settings.py file, and then you can:
 ```
 python manage.py migrate
 python manage.py runserver